khalid-hussain/shaheen/chap6.md

 of them till he reached near his room when a new thought created shivers in his body.
 He thought, "Is it possible that the Governor of the Border himself would have lead the army for the sake of fame and fortune?
-And on being arrested would say in the presence of Badr Bin Mughira and Al-Zeghel that it is not him but Abu Dawood who is their main criminal who invited him to attack this fort."
+And on being arrested would say in the presence of Badr bin Mughira and Al-Zeghel that it is not him but Abu Dawood who is their main criminal who invited him to attack this fort."